-The ownership guidelines and current stock ownership of our Named Executive Officers as of February 15, 2013, are shown below:
+The ownership guidelines and current stock ownership of our Named Executive Officers as of February 14, 2014, are shown below:

-Officer Level Ownership Guideline (# of Shares) Actual Ownership (# of Shares) Years in Position David R. Emery, CEO 90,000 141,188 9 Anthony S. Cleberg, CFO 40,000 53,539 4 Linden R. Evans, COO-Utilities 40,000 70,911 8 Steven J. Helmers, Sr. Vice President and General Counsel 25,000 50,346 12 Robert A. Myers, Sr. Vice President, CHRO 25,000 30,207 4
+Officer Level Ownership Guideline (# of Shares) Actual Ownership (# of Shares) Years in Position David R. Emery, CEO 90,000 160,356 10 Anthony S. Cleberg, CFO 40,000 62,698 5 Linden R. Evans, COO-Utilities 40,000 78,395 9 Steven J. Helmers.
+Sr. V.P General Counsel 25,000 56,042 13 Robert A. Myers, Sr. V.P Human Resources 25,000 31,958 5

-2012 Benefits
+2013 Benefits

 Retirement Benefits.
 We maintain a variety of employee benefit plans and programs in which our executive officers may participate.
 We believe it is important to provide post-employment benefits to our executive officers and the benefits we provide approximate retirement benefits paid by other employers to executives in similar positions.
 The Committee periodically reviews the benefits provided, with assistance from its compensation consultant, to maintain a market-based benefits package.
-None of our Named Executive Officers received any pension benefit payments in 2012.
+None of our Named Executive Officers received any pension benefit payments in 2013.

 Effective January 1, 2010, we adopted a defined contribution plan design as our primary retirement plan and amended our Defined Benefit Pension Plan ("Pension Plan") for all eligible employees to incorporate a partial freeze in which the accrual of benefits ceased for certain participants while other participants were allowed an election to continue to accrue benefits.
-Employees eligible to elect continued participation were those employees who were at least 45 years old and had at least 10 years of eligible service with us as of January 1, 2010.
-Mr. Emery is our only Named Executive Officer who met the age and service requirement and continues to accrue benefits under the Pension Plan.
+Mr. Emery is our only Named Executive Officer who met the age and service requirement allowing him to continue to accrue benefits under the Pension Plan.
 Employees whom no longer accrue benefits under the Pension Plan now receive Company Retirement Contributions ("Retirement Contributions") in the Retirement Savings Plan.
 The Retirement Contributions are an age and service points-based calculation.

 The 401(k) Retirement Savings Plan is offered to all our eligible employees and we provide matching contributions for certain eligible participants.
-All of our Named Executive Officers are participants in the 401(k) Retirement Savings Plan and received matching contributions in 2012.
+All of our Named Executive Officers are participants in the 401(k) Retirement Savings Plan and received matching contributions in 2013.
 The matching contributions and the Retirement Contributions are included as "All Other Compensation" in the Summary Compensation Table on page 29.

 We also provide Nonqualified Plans to certain officers because of Internal Revenue Code limitations imposed on the qualified plans.
-The level of retirement benefits provided by the Pension Plan and Nonqualified Plans for each of our Named Executive Officers is reflected in the Pension Benefits for 2012 table on page 34.
-Our contributions to the Nonqualified Deferred Compensation Plan are included in the All Other Compensation column of the Summary Compensation Table on page 29 and the aggregate Nonqualified Deferred Compensation balance at December 31, 2012 is reported in the Nonqualified Deferred Compensation for 2012 table on page 37.
+The level of retirement benefits provided by the Pension Plan and Nonqualified Plans for each of our Named Executive Officers is reflected in the Pension Benefits for 2013 table on page 34.
+Our contributions to the Nonqualified Deferred Compensation Plan are included in the All Other Compensation column of the Summary Compensation Table on page 29 and the aggregate Nonqualified Deferred Compensation balance at December 31, 2013 is reported in the Nonqualified Deferred Compensation for 2013 table on page 37.
 These retirement benefits are explained in more detail in the accompanying narrative to the tables.

 Other Personal Benefits.
-We provide a limited number of other personal benefits to our executive officers, including personal use of a Company vehicle.
-The total value of these benefits in 2012 did not exceed \$10,000 for any one of our Named Executive Officers and are disclosed in the Summary Compensation Table on page 29.
+We provide the personal use of a Company vehicle and limited reimbursement of financial planning services as benefits to our executive officers.
+The specific amount attributable to these benefits in 2013 is disclosed in the Summary Compensation Table on page 29.
 The Committee periodically reviews the other personal benefits provided to our executive officers and believes the current benefits are reasonable and consistent with our overall compensation program.